Choice Chatham County CSA with deliveries to Wake County

 is to say they are cultivating wisdom, courage & spirit.

-Why You’ll Love Local
+Why You’ll Love Eating Local

-- Delicious + nutrient dense
+- Delicious + nutrient-dense food

 “Love the connection”